 Timelink, formerly known as MHK (Micro History with Kleio) is an information system designed for processing person related information collected from historical sources.

-To ensure portability of code between timelink
+To ensure portability of code between timelink projects a standard

-layout for the directory containing the project kleio
+layout for the directory containing the project kleio sources was

 created.